11 Hero Shooter Games Like Valorant

 A hero shooter is a type of team-based game in which players play characters with distinct classes.
-Usually, these classes are distinguished by their unique and powerful abilities (hence the word “hero”).
-While Valorant certainly feels and plays a lot like Counter-Strike, the game’s superpowered agents categorize it as a hero shooter.
+Usually, these classes are distinguished by their unique abilities (hence the word “hero”).
+While Valorant plays a lot like Counter-Strike, the game’s superpowered agents categorize it as a hero shooter.

 Team Fortress 2

 TF2 is ridiculous and over-the-top.
 It’s the type of game where soldiers blast rockets at their own feet to propel themselves through the air while bonesaw-wielding medics pump their allies with steroids.
-And the wild assortment of hats clearly indicates that Valve has embraced the absurdity.
 The first time a pyromaniac in a sailor hat kills you with a Kamehameha, you won’t know whether to laugh or cry.

 Rainbow Six Siege

-Rainbow Six Siege revolves around an attacker-defender dynamic in which one team defends an objective while the other team attempts to rescue it, capture it, or defuse it (depending on the game mode).
+Rainbow Six Siege revolves around an attacker-defender dynamic in which one team defends an objective while the other team attempts to rescue it, capture it, or defuse it (depending on the mode).
+It’s one of the best games like Valorant for fans looking to try something new.

 Rainbow Six Siege’s various maps are all set in buildings.
-In any other game, this would lead to rampant camping, but the destructible environments allow you to rearrange the map’s layout in real time.
-Defenders can board up windows, and attackers can blast holes into things, forcing you to constantly recalculate routes, find creative paths to your objective, or patch up an entryway.
+In any other game, this would lead to rampant camping, but the destructible environments allow you to rearrange the map in real time.
+Defenders can board up windows, and attackers can blast holes into things, forcing you to recalculate routes and find creative paths to your objective.

 Overwatch took the foundations of Team Fortress 2, tightened up the mechanics, and wrapped the whole thing up in a super-stylish package, launching the hero shooter genre to the forefront of gaming.